Day Trips from Vienna

 What are some popular day trip destinations from Vienna?

-You can visit the historic town squares and marketplaces in Budapest, explore cultural landmarks in Bratislava and Salzburg, and soak in the scenic beauty of the Wachau Valley on day trips from Vienna.
+Explore cultural landmarks in Bratislava and Salzburg, and soak in the scenic beauty of the Wachau Valley on day trips from Vienna.
 The city’s strategic location makes it the perfect spot to plan day trips from.

 Are Vienna day trip tickets available online?